p-sawicki2/tf-rmm/docs/design/cold-and-warm-boot-design.rst

    is zero initialized which completes the C runtime initialization for cold boot.

+   During this phase, and the Platform initialization phase, the RMM starts with MMU disabled (and hence with data cacheability disabled).
+However, EL3 may have caches enabled.
+The following guidelines apply to the RMM, when RMM has caches turned off, but EL3 has caches turned on:

+   - RMM must perform invalidation on all its memory on entry on primary core, prior to enabling MMU as part of cold boot.

+   - Any function in RMM which is invoked prior to MMU enable needs to perform CMOs on any data which is part of shared mapping in RMM.
+This ensures that function need not depend on whether it is invoked as part of cold boot or warm boot.

+   - Runtime EL3 firmware (BL31) should not map any part of RMM except the shared buffer used for comms between RMM and EL3.
+RMM to perform required CMOs on the shared buffer when communicating with EL3 prior to enabling MMU.
+The only exception is the Boot Manifest which needs to be flushed by EL3 before RMM cold boot entry.

 2. **Platform initialization phase**

    The boot args are restored to their original registers and plat_setup()